-Everyone has a memorable story of studying or working outside the country of birth.
-What is your story about studying overseas?
+Everyone has a memorable story of studying or working outside their country of birth.
+What is your story about studying or working overseas?
 What are your cross-cultural experiences from exchange programs or study abroad?
-Are you a current or former international student?
+Are you a current or former international student or scholar?
+Did you participate in Fulbright or any faculty exchange program?
 Tell your stories of exploring the words, the world, and the wonders.

-- Study Abroad /Exchange Program Experience (short-term/program experience)
+- Study Abroad Experience (short or long term)

 Essay Writing Suggestions

 - Share a story: Focus on moments, encounters, and experiences that shaped your journey as an international student.
 Tell a story that no one else could tell.
 Your story can be about friendship, service, freedom, discrimination, injustice, activism, belonging, family, courage, resilience, citizenship, academics, spirituality, parenthood, discovery, inclusion, self-discovery, growth, etc.